 Vintage is a category where items that are older than twenty years can be sold, obviously this section doesn’t require that you’ve made these yourself.

-Craft supplies is the area for selling all the things you would need to make an item for example:
+Craft supplies is the area for selling all the things you would need to make an item, for example:

 And then you have the payment processing fee which is 3% plus $0.25.
 So if you sold a $10 item you would have to pay Etsy $1.05.

 Worth bearing in mind is there are other payment options including credit card and PayPal, but they also have their own processing fees so it’s up to you which one you’d be happier using.

 If you’re going to be thinking along the lines of having a nice supplementary income or potentially replacing your current income then this is something that needs to be seriously considered.

 Another less known area for cost is how to market your shop, most people think that all you have to do is open your shop and bang, you have boat loads of custom.

 There’s not going to be much point in trying to open a shop full of stuff that you have very little in common with or have absolutely no interest in.

 Also when considering what it is you’re going to be selling you need to keep in mind the previous paragraphs about storage, if you have limited storage you’re going to want to go for smaller items whereas if you have an abundance of space you have many more options.

-It’s really going to depend on a number of factors
+It’s really going to depend on a number of factors:

-- how good your product is
+- How good your product is

-- length of time on Etsy
+- Length of time on Etsy

-- customer service
+- Customer service

-http://craftcount.com which was basically created to track who is and what category is the top out of all the sellers on Etsy with at least 1000 sales, this information is updated every 24 hours so you can be sure of getting the most recent figures.
+http://craftcount.com * which was basically created to track who is and what category is the top out of all the sellers on Etsy with at least 1000 sales, this information is updated every 24 hours so you can be sure of getting the most recent figures.

 You can dig into any category and sub-category to determine who’s top and then you can go and see what it is they’re selling and how much for.

 let’s take digital art as an example, as you can see rank 1 is a shop called ‘LillieHenry’ with sales of 103,983.
 Now if we go to the shop we can see that they sell stickers for around the $5 mark.

 Now you can see why they are number one in the rankings.

-But, if we look at the other end of the scale at number 153 in the list, staying with Digital arts, ‘MyMidnightMoon’ have sales of 1057 and there shop sells different printed papers with an average sale price around $3, so 1057 x 3 = $3171, divide that by the number of years selling which is again 3 and we have $1,057 per year.
+But, if we look at the other end of the scale at number 153 in the list, staying with Digital arts, ‘MyMidnightMoon’ have sales of 1057 and their shop sells different printed papers with an average sale price around $3, so 1057 x 3 = $3171, divide that by the number of years selling which is again 3 and we have $1,057 per year.